 - If and when a membership ends in the course of the Society year, the annual membership dues of the member shall nevertheless be payable in full.

-A member that is acting in violation of the Society's constitution, rules or decisions or if the actions of the member is causing damage to the Society in an unreasonable way may be suspended by the board for a period of maximal six months.
-The suspended member can challenge the board's decision for suspension of membership by submitting a grievance to the General Committee.
+A member that is acting in violation of the Society's constitution, rules or decisions or if the actions of the member are causing damage to the Society in an unreasonable way, the member may be suspended by the board for a period of maximal six months.
+The suspended member can challenge the board's decision for suspension of membership by submitting a grievance to the General Meeting.
 During the period that the grievance is in consideration the membership is suspended.
 The decision for expulsion by the General Meeting must be carried by a two-thirds majority of the submitted votes.

 - The funds of the Society consist of annual dues of members and benefactors, receipts by virtue of testamentary disposition, legacies and donations and other revenues.